tibor9/webpage/content/authors/michele/_index.md

 ---
 # Display name
-title: Michèle Denise Birtel (Chair)
+title: Chair.
+Michèle Denise Birtel

 # Is this the primary user of the site?
 superuser: false